mcrowe94/mcrowe94.github.io/index.md

 ## *Monica Crowe - Software Developer*

 ## *A Little About Me...* <br>
-I started my coding journey in March 2022 at **[TrueCoders](https://truecoders.io/)** and received my certificate of completion in July 2022. <br>
+I started my coding journey in March 2022 at **[TrueCoders](https://truecoders.io/)** and received my certificate of completion in July 2022.
-Prior to becoming a Software Developer I was a stay-at-home parent for 5 years to both of my children, Audrey(4) and Benjamin(1).<br>
+Prior to becoming a Software Developer I was a stay-at-home parent for 5 years to both of my children, Audrey(4) and Benjamin(1).
 I'm married to my best friend, who also turned me on to the coding world. <br> My husband graduated from TrueCoders earlier this year and has been working as a developer for a company in Huntsville.
-He has been the best help and most supportive partner while I was going through the Software Development program.<br>
+He has been the best help and most supportive partner while I was going through the Software Development program.
 Now that I have finished the programming course I'm ready to get out into the world and find a job that will allow me to utilize my skills that I've learned and expand my knowledge in the tech industry.